ucgmsim/workflow/wiki/Using-Workflow.md

 All that is required for NeSI users to setup the workflow is

-1. Enable cylc and,
+1. Enable Cylc and,
-2. Clone the workflow repository to obtain the cylc file.
+2. Clone the workflow repository to obtain the Cylc file.

 ### Enabling Cylc